OkaeriArchive/okaeri-bin/README.md

 14   nananana
 15   hackin
 16     hallo
-17   submap
+17   map
 18   hackin2
 19  1512 1812
+20   submap
+21   hmm
+22  2119
-20  01 23 410 1112 1312 1412 1516 1719
+23  01 23 410 1112 1312 1412 1516 1719 2022
 ```

 ## Supported types
-- `String`: base type, to preserve small size okaeri-bin does not support other types
+To preserve small size okaeri-bin does not support any other types than String, Collection or Map.
-- `Collection<String>`: allows to store lists, sets, and other collections
-- `Map<String, String>`: stores maps and always preserves the order using LinkedHashMap
+- `T`: base type `String` or any other type specified in this section
+- `Collection<T>`: list, set or other collection, returned as ArrayList
+- `Map<T, T>`: maps, stored ordered and returned as LinkedHashMap

 ## Storing as file
 It is highly recommended to use `.obdf` extension when saving okaeri-bin files to the disk.